fatima492/Dynamic-Soft-Fractal-Framework/README.md

 **Muhammad Saeed, Zareena Nihal, Fatima Razaq, Muhammad Salman Habib, and Zeshan Aslam Khan (2026).**

-*Dynamic Soft Fractal Framework for Modelling Time-Varying Systems in Robotic Control.*
+*Dynamic Soft Fractal Framework for Modelling Time-Varying Systems in Robotic Control.*.
-Submitted to *Chaos, Solitons & Fractals*.

 This repository reproduces all reported **numerical analyses, summary statistics, tables, and headline figure metrics** using the computational procedures described in the manuscript.
 It is built as a **single self-contained Python script** (`dsf_analysis.py`, ~1,295 lines) with only three core dependencies — `numpy`, `scipy`, `pandas` — and no proprietary tooling.
 A binomial generalised linear mixed-effects model (GLMM) is implemented from scratch in-script, so no R or `statsmodels` installation is required.